Characterization of metallic powders: a high stakes matter for industrialists

 The FILAB laboratory is ISO 17025 accredited by COFRAC for:

-• specific surface area measurement using the BET method (according to ISO 9277) and particle size analysis by laser (according to ISO 13320, both liquid and dry methods),
+• specific surface area measurement using the BET method (according to ISO 9277) and particle size analysis by laser diffraction (according to ISO 13320 in liquid and dry media),

 • density measurement by helium pycnometry (according to ASTM B923 and ISO 12154),